pianosnake/uke-chord/README.md

 ### Using the repo directly

 Download this repo using the 'Download' button and load the two files from the `dist` directory into your page's HEAD tag.
+The HTML file is [vulcanized](https://github.com/Polymer/vulcanize) to include all Polymer dependencies.

 	<script src="dist/webcomponents-lite.min.js"></script>
 	<link rel="import" href="dist/uke-chord.html">